-Bakaliaros bianco: cod or tope with potatoes in the pot with white sauce of chopped garlic, parsley, lemon juice and black coarsely chopped pepper.
+Bakaliaros (cod) bianco: cod or tope with potatoes in the pot with a white sauce of chopped garlic, parsley, lemon juice and black coarsely chopped pepper.

 Ospria (legumes) are accompanied by greens, mushrooms, artichokes and various vegetables.
 Vetch and broad beans are soaked and boiled with salt, rosemary, olive oil, grated pepper and lemon.
 The beans are cooked with salted pork fat (‘petsalina’).

 In sweets and desserts, Corfu may be a little behind in terms of cooking, but still has some favorite recipes:

 Sykomaida or sykopita: pie made of must and dried figs, flavored with anise, pepper and ouzo.